Some people are claiming that Turnkey Profit Machines is a scam…. But is it?

-But hype on the sales page doesn’t necessarily mean the product doesn’t contain some decent and worthwhile training, so is there real value to be had here?
+But hype on the sales page doesn’t necessarily mean the product doesn’t contain some decent and worthwhile training, so I wanted to figure out if there is something of value here.

 Turnkey Profit Machines Review In Brief